 Mass (m) measures the amount of matter that makes up an object while weight (W) actually measures how strongly gravity (g) pulls on an object.
 A key thing about mass is that it does not change.
 The mass of an object stays constant, regardless where the object is, unless of course you add or remove mass from it.
 This is not true of weight.
 Weight changes because the force of gravity can change depending on where the object is; Earth's gravity is weaker the farther away from its center you get, though throughout its surface, the difference is not really significant.
 The formula for weight is as follows:

-Weight is how heavy an object is.
-One way to find the weight of an object is to multiply the mass of the object by the gravity.
-(The abbreviation for gravity, g, is the same as the abbreviation for gram.
-Be careful not to confuse these two uses.)
+The abbreviation for gravity, g, is the same as the abbreviation for gram.
+Be careful not to confuse these two uses.

 When Apollo 15 was launched from Cape Kennedy, Florida, in July 1971, it carried the first Lunar Rover.
-This vehicle, which looked a lot like a dune buggy, weighed about 462 pounds on Earth.
-It weighed about 77 pounds when it landed on the moon.
+This vehicle, which looked a lot like a dune buggy, weighed about 460 pounds on Earth.
+How much did it weigh on the moon?

 Did you know?

 You would weigh slightly less at the top of Mount Everest, Earth's highest mountain above sea level, than you would at sea level because the gravity at the summit is a little less than 1 g.
 This is because the force of gravity exerted on an object gets smaller the farther the object gets from the center of the Earth.